XindiShang/ZerotoHero/React-Practice-and-Notes/my-app/React-Notes/redux.md

 - A reducer is a combination of state and actions.
 It always returns a state, and will mutate the state based on different action types.

+- Reducers can never return undefined.

+- Why never mutate the state directly? because in redux source code, when state receives a change (e.g. has a different address in memory), it will inform all the subscribers to the store.

+- use lodash's _.omit() to remove the key/value pair from an object.
+Essentially, it creates a new object in the memory.

+- ```mapStateToProps(state, ownProps)```
 ### 5. Redux-Thunk

 - actions must return a plain js object, instead of a promise(from async function);